-Biotic factors means all factors or components of the environment that are "biotic" or living.
-Therefore, these factors comprise of live organisms belonging to any kingdom such as Animalia, Plantae, Fungi, Monera, and Protoctista.
+Biotic factors mean all factors or components of the environment that are “biotic” or living.
+Therefore, these factors comprise live organisms belonging to any kingdom such as Animalia, Plantae, Fungi, Monera, and Protoctista.
 The effects of these organisms on crop growth and yield are varied.
 Any of these factors can be advantageous or disadvantageous to a crop plant.

 By way of example, large animals can kill seedlings by trampling.
 A ruminant animal can injure a crop plant and reduce fruit yield by feeding on the foliage or emerging fruit stalks.
 Goats have the tendency to nibble and strip the trunks of tree crops of bark.
 Carabaos tend to rub their sides and horn against the trunk of small trees.

 Conversely, there are various ways in which animals can benefit crop plants.
 For example, bats serve as pollinator of kapok tree (Ceiba pentandra) and durian (Durio zibethinus).
-Their feeding on ripe fruits is also seen as a natural method of pests and diseases control by getting rid of fruits which may harbor insect pests or disease pathogens.
+Their feeding on ripe fruits is also seen as a natural method of pests and diseases control by getting rid of fruits that may harbor insect pests or disease pathogens.
 Many animals, including birds, hasten germination as seeds pass through their intestinal tracks.
 Additionally, their manures are decomposed and finally converted to humus and thus contribute to soil making which is necessary to the growth of terrestrial plants.

 It is not obvious, but animals play an essential role in the continuing survival of plants and most other organisms.
 They expel carbon dioxide (CO2) which plants fix and utilize in photosynthesis, the process which generates the energy that sustains life.
 The carbon and oxygen in CO2 are in fact major plant nutrients which are essential in plant growth and development including the production of reproductive and economic organs.

-The exact opposite to biotic factor is the abiotic factor, referring to the non-living components of the environment.
-It comprises of the topographic, soil (edaphic), and climatic factors.
+The exact opposite to the biotic factor is the abiotic factor, referring to the non-living components of the environment.
+It comprises the topographic, soil (edaphic), and climatic factors.
 Further, the specific environmental factors under climatic factors include light, temperature, water or rainfall, relative humidity, air, and wind.